-Activity Duration Identification of agency with overall responsibility for the review; informing 3 months all stakeholders of the review; initial characterisation of the content of the review; appointment of agencies responsible for preparation of key documents; Consultation with stakeholders and preparation of draft review 3 months National workshop to assess draft review of national wildlife trade policies 3-5 days Incorporation of workshop findings into the review; completion of missing 3 months elements in the review (if necessary).
-Final preparation of review documents 1 month
+Activity Duration Identification of agency with overall responsibility for the review; informing all stakeholders of the review; initial characterisation of the content of the review; appointment of agencies responsible for preparation of key documents; 3 months Consultation with stakeholders and preparation of draft review 3 months National workshop to assess draft review of national wildlife trade policies 3-5 days Incorporation of workshop findings into the review; completion of missing elements in the review (if necessary).
+3 months Final preparation of review documents 1 month

 It should be emphasised the above remarks about the process and timetable for implementation are intended to be suggestive rather than definitive.
 Different processes and timetables may be appropriate for different Parties.
-For example, in some cases it may be appropriate to use the national workshop to define the extent and depth of the review.
+It may be necessary to extend the timetable for the process and in some cases it may be appropriate to use the national workshop to define the extent and depth of the review.
 In that case, it would be appropriate to hold such a workshop at an earlier stage in the process (i.e. before the draft review is prepared).